eFinder

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to verify the threat status classification.
+No evidence found in Wikipedia, web search, or cross-references to confirm the squirrel's threatened status.

 help